aeris-lab/mic-dp/paper.md

 2. Prediction accuracy (MAE between predictions on original and private data) ![Prediction MAE comparison for MIC-DP vs. state-of-art approaches](MAE_pred.png)

-Our results demonstrate that MIC-guided noise scaling consistently outperforms other approaches, particularly at stricter privacy levels (lower ε values).
-For example, at ε = 0.1, MIC-DP reduces prediction MAE by up to 40% compared to uniform baseline DP.

 # Conclusion